Peakboard/peakboard.github.io/_dataflows/20-en-changing-data-content.md

 ## Set Number Format

 This step is used to assign numbers stored as strings to a different format.
 The same format technology is used as we already use for text fields or table grids.
-More information can be found[here](https://help.peakboard.com/misc/03-en-formating-values.html).
+More information can be found [here](https://help.peakboard.com/misc/03-en-formating-values.html).
 Please note: It makes no sense to format purely numeric fields (data type Number) here.
 This is best done directly during output (e.g. in the respective text field).

 ![Replace Column](/assets/images/dataflows/dataflows-set-number-format01.png)

 ## Set Date/Time Format

 This step is used to convert date values to another format.
 The same format technology is used as we already use for text fields or table grids.
-More information can be found[here](https://help.peakboard.com/misc/03-en-formating-values.html).
+More information can be found [here](https://help.peakboard.com/misc/03-en-formating-values.html).

 ![Replace Column](/assets/images/dataflows/dataflows-set-date-format01.png)

 ## Update Column - Change data

 This step is used to change data according to a certain logic.
 The desired logic is set with a Lua expression as for "Create Column".
 The following example shows the manipulation of the Material column.
 As soon as "4711" is contained as value, the content is set to "N/A".
 The logic can become arbitrarily complicated.
 Other columns can of course be part of the logic in the same way as other data sources or variables.

 ![Replace Column](/assets/images/dataflows/dataflows-update-column01.png)